-33. The landlord claimed the \$20.00 expense of applying for this hearing.
-As her claim has been successful, the tenant shall pay this expense.
+33. The landlord claimed the \$20.00 expense of applying for this hearing as well as the \$14.90 charge for serving the tenant by registered mail (L#6).
+As her claim has been successful, and the landlord provided all receipts, the tenant shall pay this \$34.90 hearing expense.